nejohnston/building-assets/themes/building-assets/README.md

 # RED Starter

-A WordPress starter theme for RED Academy students, forked from Underscores.
+A WordPress theme for Building Assets Fund.

 ## Installation